halcy/Mastodon.py/docs/index.rst

 ID unpacking
 ~~~~~~~~~~~~
 Wherever Mastodon.py expects an ID as a parameter, you can also pass a
-dict that contains an id - this means that, for example, instead of saying
+dict that contains an id - this means that, for example, instead of writing

 .. code-block:: python